 When buying a concrete grinder, it’s important to make sure you purchase the right equipment to suit your needs.
 Three things that are important to consider are your project size, speed and machine portability.

 The general rule of thumb here is the larger your project, the larger you want your machine to be.
-This is because the larger machines can grind a greater m2 area per day so are more suited to the job in hand.
+This is because the larger machines can grind a greater m2 area per day so are more suited to the job at hand.

 Too often I see people trying to save money by investing in a cheaper machine only for the job to end up taking twice as long, resulting in them losing a lot more money, a lot more than they originally saved by buying the cheaper machine.